felix-wg/learningResources/README.md

 ## Other languages

 ### C
 C was the first ever language I learned many years ago.
-I actually just google of a book about it back then.
+I actually just googled of a book about it back then.
 So I found the [C HowTo](https://www.c-howto.de/c-programmieren-lernen/) book.
 It provided a good foundation for my carrer as a developer.
 It's in german, so I don't know if it's useful for you.
 But for german speaking people I can recommend it.

 Python, C++, Java coming soon